Apply tags to identify and group events

 Delete a tag

-- In an events list, right-click the events with the tag you want to delete, and select Remove Tag(s).
+1. In an events list, right-click the events with the tag you want to delete, and select Remove Tags.

-- Select the tag you'd like to remove.
-Choose to remove the tag from The Selected [Event Type] Event or to Apply to selected similar [Event Type] Events.
-Click Next.
+2. Select the tag you want to remove from The Selected [Event Type] Event or Apply to selected similar [Event Type] Events, and then click Next.